Kapiti (electorate): Population centres

 In 1996 with the introduction of mixed-member proportional (MMP) representation, Paraparaumu south of the airport and Raumati went into the Mana electorate, while Waikanae and the rest of Paraparaumu went into the Ōtaki electorate.

+The 2026 re-creation saw the electorate extend from north of Otaki to the northern suburbs of Porirua, including the communities of Whitby, Pāuatahanui, Paremata, Plimmerton, Hongoeka, Pukerua Bay, Paekākāriki, Paraparaumu, Waikanae and Otaki.